opu-imp/LLAH-Nakai/README.md

 See function *AnalyzeArgAndSetExtern2* in *annex.c* for the options.

 Reference:
+- Tomohiro Nakai, Koichi Kise, and Masakazu Iwamura.
-- Camera-based document image mosaicing using LLAH Proc.
+ Camera-based document image mosaicing using LLAH.
+ Proc.
 Document Recognition and Retrieval XVI (Proc.
-SPIE Volume 7247), 7247-25 (2009-1) Tomohiro Nakai, Koichi Kise, and Masakazu Iwamura
+SPIE Volume 7247), 7247-25 (2009-1).